Protect files in HDFS

 Access control list

 Access control list contains access permissions for users and groups to files and directories.
 ACL provides you with a more flexible and visual representation of this process.
 For example, you can use ACL if you need to set permissions for different users and groups to the same file or directory.
-To enable ACL in HDFS, activate the appropriate option on your Hadoop cluster.
+To enable ACL in HDFS, activate the appropriate option on your Hyperwave cluster.

 The following steps will guide you through the ACL setup process: